 As with most things, moderation is important.

-And though I’ve had a bit of fun with this page, certainly the differences between honey and sugar aren’t really so dramatic that you should instantly stop using sugar and only use honey instead.
+Though I’ve had a bit of fun with this sugar vs. honey contest, certainly the differences between honey and sugar aren’t really so dramatic that you should instantly stop using sugar and only use honey instead.